dreaswar/AuShadha/README.rst

-See it in action & login:
+See it in action & login
 ----------------------------

 10. Use your browser to navigate to http://localhost:8000/AuShadha/